Below we outline how the school has planned to use its allocation of funding which is called the pupil premium for the academic year 2018/2019

 While our numbers of children on the SEN Register for Pupil Premium Allocation is quite low, we do have a large proportion of these pupils who for various reasons have an 'Additional Need' requirement and a number are only a step away from the SEN register - hence the intervention strategies we use for pupils with SEN will also be used for Pupil Premium children if teacher assessment or data evidence suggests that would benefit from this,

-Our pupil premium allocation for 2017/18 is £43,921.The money is used to provide a framework of provision that directly targets pupils who are deemed to be eligible for pupil premium money or are classed as vulnerable.
+Our pupil premium allocation for 2019/20 was £32,970.The money was used to provide a framework of provision that directly targets pupils who are deemed to be eligible for pupil premium money or are classed as vulnerable.

-- To ensure all literacy and numeracy lessons in school from Reception upwards are all supported by a trained TA and that the majority of Early Years staff are trained to Higher Level Training Assistant level
+- To ensure all literacy and numeracy lessons in school from Reception upwards are all supported by a trained TA and that a significant number of Early Years staff are trained to Higher Level Training Assistant level

 - Purchase materials to support specialised group intervention work to provide extra and above support to those Pupil Premium children who need it (including the provision of additional literacy and numeracy resources through a budget issued to the Special Needs Coordinator for those who are not working at expected progress or have been identified as in danger of falling behind)

-- Subsidising cost of after school clubs and activities to allow lower income families to be involved
+- Subsidising cost of extended school clubs and activities to allow lower income families to be involved

-- Development of quiet working zones in KS2 for intervention work c- enhancing areas outside Class 6 /Class 5 and enhancing resources in the new Class 3 area.
+- Development of quiet working zones for intervention work (eg Rainbow Room - summer 2020) as well as enhancing areas outside Class 6 /Class 5 - resetablishing the SEN Room in KS2 (from Sep 2020).

 - Purchase resources to strengthen the teaching of grammar, punctuation, spelling and comprehension skills throughout the school

-- Subsidise costs of residential visits in Year 5/6 for FSM and disadvantaged pupils
+- Subsidise costs of residential visits/school trips in Year 5/6 for FSM and disadvantaged pupils

 - Provide extra staffing to facilitate a Homework Club element to the after school and holiday clubs run in school - including purchase of additional resources / staffing to maintain or provide booster sessions for KS1/2 SAT preparation as appropriate